Articles in this section

 ***IMPORTANT** Please read bold print below

-As of our most recent release on November 7, 2018 of version Minecraft: Education Edition 1.7 coding features be launched in game as "Code Builder" by pressing "c".
+As of our release on November 7, 2018 of version Minecraft: Education 1.7 coding features be launched in game as "Code Builder" by pressing "c".

-Code Connection still exists as a companion app that can be used with Minecraft: Education Edition and Minecraft Bedrock if a player should choose to do so.
+Code Connection still exists as a companion app that can be used with Minecraft Education and Minecraft Bedrock if a player should choose to do so.
 Minecraft Bedrock does not feature in-game coding

 This article will cover: